Why have video?

 When you have your set up just the way you want it, run several tests to make sure you have the right color, and that your video and sound work well.
 To set up your color, you need to perform a white balance.
 Hold up a piece of paper, and find the white balance setting on your camera.
 The camera will automatically adjust the color temperatures, and balance for you.

-Creating video is exciting, and I’m sure you will have a hundred, if not a thousand, ideas for different videos.
+Creating videos is exciting, and I’m sure you will have a hundred, if not a thousand, ideas for different videos.
 Keep in mind that content is far more important than how it looks.
 If you are making a product explainer video, make sure you clearly point out the problems in the market, and how you and your company have solved them.

 We have mentioned client testimonials as being vitally important to your website in other blogs.
 A testimonial video is better than a few sentences written on your website.
-Ultimately, your client will feel much more confident in your business when they see others are.
+Ultimately, your clients will feel much more confident in your business when they see others are.

 Whatever your use case for video, these tips and tools should make them easier to create.
 Video is important because it facilitates a personal connection.
 Best of luck- We look forward to seeing some of your incredible creations.
 If you have any other tips or tools, I would love to hear them.